cacttus/BR2/project/devlog.md

 6. Move window update logic from AppRunner to GraphicsWindow so they can run async.
 7. Much of PhysicsManager must be moved to Scene, Object Creation.

+*2/17/2020*

+* Removed error checking from Gu.
+Instead, error checking is done via the context: both GPU errors, and Operating system errors.

 *2/16/2020*
 * Renamed BaseNode to SceneNode (could also be SceneGraphNode, but Scenenode is more compact).